Understanding Garden Soil

 The Compost Recipe

 For best results, maintain a ratio of about 3 parts browns to 1 part greens.
 This balance provides the right carbon-to-nitrogen ratio for efficient decomposition.
+According to research from Cornell University's composting program, this ratio produces the fastest, most odor-free decomposition.

 1. Layer materials: Alternate greens and browns in 4-6 inch layers